TalTech-HPC-Centre/taltech-hpc-docs/docs/software/gaussian.md

 ### Running Gaussian jobs

 Gaussian input files are executed by the commands `g09` or `g16` depending on the version of Gaussian used.
-This command is usually placed in `slurm` script.
+This command is usually placed in the `slurm` script.

 ```bash
 g16 < job.com > job.log